A person working as Agronomist in Norway typically earns around 751,000 NOK. Salaries range from 346,000 NOK (lowest) to 1,190,000 NOK (highest).

-This is the average yearly salary including housing, transport, and other benefits.
-Agronomist salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Agronomist salaries in Norway vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

 |0 - 2 Years|